saba-riyaz-syed/India-Air-Quality-Analysis/README.md

 # India-Air-Quality-Analysis
-This is a data analysis of Air data set taken from Kaggle
+Data analysis of Air data set taken from Kaggle